Guardian Pooled Trust

 OBRA ’93 allows a charity to establish and manage a special needs trust called a Pooled Trust.
 Medicaid and Supplemental Security Income (SSI) provide a basic level of support for food, shelter, and medical care.
 A Pooled Trust can “fill the gap” between basic support and the needs and comfort of a beneficiary and supplement the basic support.

 In a Pooled Trust, the income and assets of an individual with a disability may be managed by a not-for-profit association.
 The SSI definition of disability is used.
 Separate sub-accounts are maintained for each beneficiary.
-Upon the death of a beneficiary, the funds remaining in that beneficiary's account are retained by the trust if the Pooled Trust agreement so provides.
-An advantage of the Pooled Trust is that the assets of the trust are not considered an available resource to the beneficiary for Medicaid eligibility purposes.
+Upon the death of a beneficiary, the funds remaining in that beneficiary’s account are retained by the trust if the Pooled Trust agreement so provides.
+An advantage of the Pooled Trust is that the income and assets of the pooled trust are not considered an available resource to the beneficiary for Medicaid eligibility purposes.
 Yes, a Pooled Trust can be used in lieu of a QIT (Qualified Income Trust) for eligibility purposes.

 Another advantage is that as the Pooled Trust already exists – a new trust would not have to be created each time a beneficiary wants to join.
 The Pooled Trust requires only a joinder agreement for new beneficiaries.
 (Se habla español – Joinder Agreement)

 Contact our office if you have any questions.

 - The Beneficiary must meet the Social Security definition of disabled.
 The Social Security definition is as follows: Disability under Social Security is based on your inability to work.
 We consider you disabled under Social Security rules if you cannot do work that you did before and we decide that you cannot adjust to other work because of your medical condition(s).
 Your disability must also last or be expected to last for at least one year or to result in death.